 Many of our top moisturizers contain an SPF factor which we religiously apply to our faces every morning.

-And many of us, complain of congestion, milia, irritated and inflamed skins, and breakouts which we cannot clear up no matter what we do externally or internally until we stop using moisturizer with sunscreen in it.
+And many of us, complain of congestion, milia, irritated and inflamed skins, and breakouts which we cannot clear up no matter what we do externally or internally until we stop using a moisturizer with sunscreen in it.

 But why are we using a moisturizer with sunscreen anyway?
 By the time sun protection is needed between the hours of 10 am and 2 pm (11am and 3pm daylight saving) the sunscreen applied at 7 am is null and void, as even a broad spectrum 30 plus sunscreen only gives us a protection for no more than 2 hours!
 So it has worn off by 9 am.
-We have happily applied a layer of toxic chemicals to our face for no reason at all, as by the time we head out into the sunshine at lunch time, the sunscreen has done its dash.
+We have happily applied a layer of toxic chemicals to our face for no reason at all, as by the time we head out into the sunshine at lunchtime, the sunscreen has done its dash.

 Ultra Violet Rays

 There are two types of UV (ultraviolet) rays from the sun; UVA and UVB.
-UVA rays are the most responsible for skin damage, that can lead to cancer and skin aging.
+UVA rays are the most responsible for skin damage, that can lead to cancer and skin ageing.
 Although UVB rays also cause damage and sunburn, they cause more surface damage than deeper skin damage.

 UVB rays are those necessary for the body to produce its own cancer protective vitamin D via the skin.

-UVA rays account for up to 95 percent of the UV radiation reaching the Earth’s surface.
+UVA rays account for up to 95 per cent of the UV radiation reaching the Earth’s surface.
 Although they are less intense than UVB, UVA rays are 30 to 50 times more prevalent.
-They are present with relatively equal intensity during all daylight hours throughout the year, and can penetrate clouds and glass.
+They are present with relatively equal intensity during all daylight hours throughout the year and can penetrate clouds and glass.

-UVA, which penetrates the skin more deeply than UVB, plays a major part in photo ageing.
+UVA, which penetrates the skin more deeply than UVB, plays a major part in photo-ageing.
 It causes significant damage in areas of the epidermis where most skin cancers occur.